 We know just how important presentation is, which is why we ensure all our jewellery and watches come luxuriously presented in the relevant packaging when dispatched.
 However why not make that sentimental gift even more special by adding the gift bag option to your order at the checkout stage.
 You can do this by clicking the ‘gift options’ drop down when you are in your basket.
-From there you can select from a small gift bag that includes a sparkly black gift bag that is 18x25cm, a star gift tag and black tissue paper.
-Alternatively you can select the large gift bag that is all black and 25x25cm with black tissue paper and a star gift tag.
-Please be aware that if the item you have ordered comes presented in a larger box and you have selected the small gift bag option we will automatically upgrade the gift bag to the large gift bag which will be included within the parcel as shown in the images below.
+From there you can select from a small ring gift box or you can select the large gift bag that is all black and 25x25cm with black tissue paper and a star gift tag.
+Please be aware that if the item you have ordered comes presented in a larger box and you have selected the small gift box option we will automatically upgrade to the large gift bag which will be included within the parcel as shown in the images below.

 If you have any questions regarding what size gift bag you will need for the item(s) at the checkout, please feel free to call our Customer Service team on 0115 9400 500 Monday-Friday 9am to 5pm where a representative will be more than happy to advise.